FabienD/docker-stack/README.md

 **Cli tool** and **compose files collection** are independants, you can use cli without the compose files and vice versa.

-## The cli "dctl" vs docker compose ?
+## The "dctl" cli vs docker compose command ?

 The command "docker compose" relies on containers launched by docker-compose, you only see docker-compose projects having started or stopped containers.
 With the "dctl" cli, we relies on a config file, no need to have started or stopped containers of a docker-compose file to see and manage them.